British Transport Police: Attestation

-Constables of the BTP are required by S.24 of the Railways and Transport Safety Act 2003 (and special constables of the BTP are required by S.25) to make one of the following attestations, depending on the jurisdiction in which they have been appointed:
+BTP constables and special constables are required by sections 24 and 25 respectively of the Railways and Transport Safety Act 2003 to make one of the following attestations, based on their jurisdiction (which are amended as appropriate for BTP from Schedule 4 of the Police Act 1996):

 England and Wales

 I, [name], of British Transport Police, do solemnly and sincerely declare and affirm, that I will well and truly serve the King, in the office of constable, with fairness, integrity, diligence and impartiality, upholding fundamental human rights and according equal respect to all people; and that I will, to the best of my power, cause the peace to be kept and preserved, and prevent all offences against people and property; and that while I continue to hold the said office, I will, to the best of my skill and knowledge, discharge all duties thereof faithfully according to law.

-[Police Act 1996, Schedule 4 as amended.]

 The attestation can be made in Welsh.

 Scotland

-Constables are required to make the declaration required by s.10 of the Police and Fire Reform (Scotland) Act 2012 before a sheriff or justice of the peace.
+BTP constables are required to make the declaration required by section 10 of the Police and Fire Reform (Scotland) Act 2012 before a sheriff or justice of the peace.

 I do solemnly, sincerely and truly declare and affirm that I will faithfully discharge the duties of the office of constable with fairness, integrity, diligence and impartiality, and that I will uphold fundamental human rights and accord equal respect to all people, according to law.

-Status
+Status off duty

-A BTP constable does not lose the ability to exercise his powers when off duty.
-Section 22 of the Infrastructure Act 2015 repealed section 100(3)(a) of the Anti-terrorism, Crime and Security Act 2001 which required BTP officers to be in uniform or in possession of documentary evidence (i.e. their warrant card) in order to exercise their powers.
-The repeal of this subsection, which came into effect on 12 April 2015, now means BTP officers are able to use their powers on or off duty and in uniform or plain clothes regardless of whether they are in possession of their warrant card.
+Section 22 of the Infrastructure Act 2015 repealed section 100(3)(a) of the Anti-terrorism, Crime and Security Act 2001 which originally required BTP officers to be in uniform or in possession of documentary evidence (i.e. their warrant card) in order to exercise their powers.
+The repeal of this subsection, which came into effect on 12 April 2015, means BTP officers are able to use their powers on or off duty and in uniform or plain clothes regardless of whether they are in possession of their warrant card, subject to any other limitations placed on them under the Police and Criminal Evidence Act 1984.

-On 1 July 2004 a police authority for the British Transport Police was created.
-BTP officers became employees of the police authority; prior to that, they were employees of the Strategic Rail Authority.